jameshughes89/cs102/src/site/labs/sorting/sorting-recursive.rst

 #.
 Run each of the sorts a few times and take note of the runtimes

     * Play around with the size of the lists and the max value
-    * Do the times align with what you'd expect based on the computational complexities of each of the algorithms
+    * Compare the runtimes of each algorithm to what was expected based on their computational complexities

 #.
-Compare these runtimes to the sorts completed in the previous lab.
+Compare these runtimes to the sorting algorithms implemented in the previous lab

 Kattis Problems
 ===============

-Recommended Kattis Problems (don't worry, you don’t need to do all of them or anything):

 #. https://open.kattis.com/problems/quadrant
 #. https://open.kattis.com/problems/judgingmoose